 What are Heartworms?

 Heartworms, true to their name, is an actual worm, and can reach 12 inches in length.
 Hundreds have been found in the hearts of infected dogs and cats.
 They attach to the inner wall of the right side of the heart, destroying the heart muscle and clogging arteries leading from the heart to the lungs.

 In Florida, studies have shown that 99 out of 100 dogs and 1 out of every 100 cats that are not maintained on heartworm prevention will become infected with heartworms.
 Heartworms used to be a problem only in the Southeast, but now have been found all over the country as infected dogs traveling with their families have brought the disease with them.

 How does an animal get Heartworms?

 Heartworms are transferred from one animal to another by mosquitoes.
-The mosquito picks up the infective ( larval) form of the heartworm on its mosquito can fly for miles with the baby heartworm still attached to its feeding apparatus.
-It then injects the baby heartworm ino the next animal it bites.
+The mosquito picks up the infective ( larval) form of the heartworm.
+The mosquito can fly for miles with the baby heartworm still attached to its feeding apparatus.
+It then injects the baby heartworm into the next animal it bites.
 The baby heartworm will then migrate in the bloodstream to the heart, where it will attach itself and mature into the adult heartworm.